 The Value-add segment was slightly impacted by the coronavirus pandemic due to individual construction delays affecting modernization measures.
-Vonovia's own craftsmen's organization made a contribution to the segment's stable development overall.
+Vonovia's own crafts-

 We continued to expand our business activities relating to the provision of cable television to our tenants, residential environment, insurance and metering services, and energy supply services.
 We supplied a total of around 36,400 households with energy directly as of the end of 2021 (2020: around 23,100).